Cell-Free Integrated Sensing and Communication: Principles, Advances, and Future Directions: Fundamentals of CFMM and Radar Sensing

 \subsubsection{Signal Transmission}

-Radar systems emit EM signals in the radio or microwave frequency bands \cite{Mark2010RadarBook, richards2005fundamentals, levanon2004radar, Blunt2016}.
-These signals are transmitted through antennas, which convert electrical energy into EM waves.
-The frequency of the transmitted signal can vary depending on the application, but typical radar systems use frequencies ranging from several megahertz (MHz) to gigahertz (GHz).
-The frequency of the signal determines both the range and resolution of the radar system.
-Two common types of radar exist based on the transmitted signals, i.e., continuous wave radar and pulsed radar \cite{levanon2004radar, Blunt2016}. \begin{itemize} \item \textit{Continuous wave radar:} A continuous signal is transmitted, and the reflected signal is continuously measured.
-This is often used for measuring velocity (Doppler radar).
+Radar signals are transmitted in the radio or microwave frequency bands \cite{Mark2010RadarBook, richards2005fundamentals, levanon2004radar, Blunt2016}.
+The frequency of the transmitted signal can vary depending on the application, but typical frequencies range from several megahertz (MHz) to gigahertz (GHz).
+The signal frequency determines both the range and resolution of the radar system.
+Two common types of radar are based on the transmitted signal: continuous-wave radar and pulsed radar \cite{levanon2004radar, Blunt2016}. \begin{itemize} \item \textit{Continuous wave radar:} A continuous-wave (CW) radar transmits a constant, unmodulated radio frequency signal and continuously measures the reflected echoes from targets.
+Because the transmitted and received signals overlap in time, CW radar cannot directly measure range.
+Still, it can accurately determine a target's velocity by detecting the Doppler shift in its frequency.
+This principle forms the basis of Doppler radar, which is widely used for speed measurement and motion detection applications \cite{levanon2004radar, Blunt2016}.

-\item \textit{Pulsed radar:} This transmits short bursts of radio waves, then listens for the return signal.
-This allows the system to measure the time delay between transmission and reception, which can be used to calculate distance. \end{itemize}
+\item \textit{Pulsed radar:} This system transmits short, high-power RF bursts and then switches to receive mode to capture echoes reflected from targets.
+By precisely measuring the time delay between the transmitted and received signals, the target's range can be determined, since this delay is proportional to the round-trip propagation distance.
+A series of such pulses is repeatedly transmitted for continuous detection.
+The pulse repetition interval (PRI) determines the maximum unambiguous range, while the pulse width governs the range resolution \cite{levanon2004radar, Blunt2016}.

+For example, consider a pulsed radar operating with a PRI of $100~\mu\text{s}$ and a pulse width of $1~\mu\text{s}$. \begin{itemize} \item The maximum unambiguous range is

+where $c$ is the speed of light. \item The range resolution, determined by the pulse duration, is

+\end{itemize} Thus, this radar can unambiguously detect targets up to $15~\text{km}$ away with a resolution of about $150~\text{m}$.